davedawkins/doodletoy/README.md

 ## Appwrite Server

-Appwrite server installs with a single command [link].
+Appwrite server installs with a [single command](https://appwrite.io/docs/installation).
 There is a small amount of configuration, but you're up and running very quickly.

 ```
    +-----------------------+      +--------------------------+